Gitorious-backup/gitorious-wiki/Wishlist.markdown

   * foo
         bar
     }
+* "Activities" lists display only the first line of a commit message, whether that commit message contains text or not.
+To fix:  remove leading whitespace from commit messages before displaying in activities list.

 ## Feature Requests
 * on project/repo pages where it says the license, it should link to the license page.
 The [FSF recently added RDF data for license permissions to the html versions of their licenses](http://www.fsf.org/blogs/licensing/2009-06-rdf) so we should get that rel="license" in there for the web crawlers.